-This is the first blog in our 37 Things You Should Know About Appium blog series, and we’ll naturally start with the basic things, getting environment set up, Appium pieces installed and running on your machine.
+This is the first blog in our Things You Should Know About Appium blog series, and we’ll naturally start with the basic things, getting the environment set up, Appium pieces installed and running on your machine.
 Depending on which programming language you are using, we’ve tried to provide here everything, step-by-step, for those 4 main languages.

 To get started, first download our Appium example.
 The example is available in C#, Python, Java and Ruby, and we’ll be using these as a basis for next examples.
 Okay, then depending on which programming language you will be using, select the appropriate client library as follows.
 Or you can download our free Appium beginner’s guide to access your local copy anytime.

 Most of the Testdroid examples are located in our Github repositories.
 To make most out of the existing samples you should have Git installed.
-If you are new to Git, there is a very good guide on how to install Git on popular operating system here.
+If you are new to Git, there is a very good guide on how to install Git on a popular operating system here.
 Below is the abbreviated version of the installation procedures.